-RSPCA Australia states; “The ‘dominance’ model for dog behaviour poses serious dog welfare problems.
-The RSPCA’s position is that dogs should be trained using programs that are designed to facilitate the development and maintenance of acceptable behaviours using natural instincts and positive reinforcement.
+RSPCA Australia states: “The ‘dominance’ model for dog behaviour poses serious dog welfare problems.
+RSPCA’s position is that dogs should be trained using programs that are designed to facilitate the development and maintenance of acceptable behaviours using natural instincts and positive reinforcement.
 Aversion therapy and physical punishment procedures must not be used in training programs because of the potential for cruelty.
 Punishing a dog for ‘unwanted’ behaviour can actually exacerbate the problem.”

 The American Veterinary Society of Animal Behavior (AVSAB) notes that punishment can cause several adverse effects, including “inhibition of learning, increased fear-related and aggressive behaviors, and injury to animals and people interacting with animals”.